RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

       - The Commonwealth Parliament vested the Interstate Commission with a mixture of non-judicial and judicial powers, the latter including the power to hear and determine complaints, to grant injunctions, to grant declarations, and to penalise people for disobedience of its orders.
       - Interstate Commission ruled against NSW, but NSW appealed to HCA
         - A High Court majority agreed that the Commission had no power to issue such an order., and set aside the order.
-    - upheld in Waterside Workers’ Federation v J W Alexander (1918) 25 CLR 434,
+    - upheld in Waterside Workers' Federation v J W Alexander (1918) 25 CLR 434,
       - where the Commonwealth Court of Conciliation and Arbitration, despite its nomenclature, was held not to be a Chapter III court as its President did not have life tenure.
   - Principle 2: Federal courts may not exercise non-judicial power
     - R v Kirby; Ex parte Boilermakers Society of Australia (Boilermakers case) (1956) 94 CLR 254,